chingu-voyages/v37-bears-team-14/docs/DESIGN.md

 ## Interaction

-The Search model is an insert-only collection stores information about user interaction with the project search.
+The Search model is an insert-only collection that stores information about user interaction with the project search.
 Of relevance are the search term, the number of matched projects per attribute of project, time elapsed, and whether the search was initiated by a logged-in user.
 This information is used for downstream processing.